telerik/maui-docs/controls/templatedbutton/styling.md

 * `CornerRadius` (`CornerRadius`)&mdash;Specifies the corner radius of the control.
 * `Padding` (`Thickness`)&mdash;Specifies the padding of the control.
 * `TextColor` (`Color`)&mdash;Specifies the color of the `Label.Text` created when `Content` is `string` and `ContentTemplate` is not set.
+* All Properties from the [Content Configuration]({%slug templatedbutton-configuration%}) article can be applied through style.

 ### Using the Styling API